Research output per year

 I am Head of the School of Allied Health and Professor of Occupational Therapy at the University of Limerick.

-I have backgrounds in Social Anthropology (PhD, University of Cambridge and MA, University of Alberta), Occupational Therapy (BScOT, University of Alberta and DipCOT, St. Joseph's College of Occupational Therapy, Dublin) and History (MA, University of Limerick).
+I have backgrounds in Social Anthropology (PhD, University of Cambridge; MA, University of Alberta), Occupational Therapy (BScOT, University of Alberta; DipCOT, St. Joseph's College of Occupational Therapy, Dublin) and History (MA, University of Limerick).
 I have held positions at the University of Central Lancashire (1998-2007) and Leipzig University (based at Tribhuvan University, Kathmandu) (2007-2008).
 I joined the University of Limerick in 2009.

-My research is situated at the intersection of anthropology, history and occupational therapy, and my geographic focus is Ireland and Nepal.
-My enduring research interests are mental health, the history of occupational therapy in psychiatry, ethnohistory, the politics of identity and the impact and legacy of political violence.
+My research is situated at the intersection of anthropology, history, and occupational therapy, exploring how therapeutic practices and social worlds are shaped by power, knowledge, and historical contingency.
+With a geographic focus on Ireland and Nepal, my work addresses mental health, the history of occupational therapy in psychiatry, and the legacies of political violence.

-I have undertaken research on a range of themes including patients' and healthcare professionals' experiences of a COVID-19 field hospital; oral healing traditions and religion, the written works and photography of an American World War 1 occupational therapist in France, retirement and school inclusion.
+I have published on themes including healthcare experiences in a COVID-19 field hospital, oral healing traditions, and the writings and photography of an American World War I occupational therapist in France.
+I am developing research on educational inclusion and student well-being.

-My earlier work on the everyday lives of individuals in uncertain and confining circumstances and how they make sense of and navigate the worlds they find themselves in led me to explore the experiences of people in forensic mental health settings in Ireland and of villagers during Nepal’s decade-long civil war (1996-2006).
-This resulted in an extensive body of published materials, including a monograph titled Maoists at the Hearth: Everyday Life in Nepal’s Civil War, which examined the impact of civil war on social life, cultural practices and well-being.
+Earlier projects examined how people navigate uncertainty and confinement, leading to studies of forensic mental health settings in Ireland and everyday life during Nepal’s civil war (1996–2006).
+This work produced a substantial body of scholarship, including my monograph Maoists at the Hearth: Everyday Life in Nepal’s Civil War, which analysed the impact of conflict on social life, cultural practices, and well-being.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):